-- (a) Sample size and deduction requirements.
+(a) Sample size and deduction requirements.
 Licensed producers, licensed processors, certified labs, and their employees must adhere to the minimum sampling protocols as provided in this section.
 Samples must be deducted in a way that is most representative of the product the sample is deducted from.
 The minimum sample size for the testing requirements under this section for CBD products is one percent of the product as packaged by the manufacturer of the CBD product but in no case shall the sample be less than two grams.
-Licensees, certified labs, and their employees may not adulterate or change in any way the representative sample before the sample is tested. - (i) All samples must be collected/deducted in a sanitary environment using sanitary practices and ensure facilities are constructed, kept, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapters 16-165 and 16-167 WAC. - (ii) Persons collecting samples must wash their hands prior to collecting a sample, wear appropriate gloves, and must use sanitary utensils and storage devices when collecting samples.
+Licensees, certified labs, and their employees may not adulterate or change in any way the representative sample before the sample is tested.

+(i) All samples must be collected/deducted in a sanitary environment using sanitary practices and ensure facilities are constructed, kept, and maintained in a clean and sanitary condition in accordance with rules and as prescribed by the Washington state department of agriculture under chapters 16-165 and 16-167 WAC.

+(ii) Persons collecting samples must wash their hands prior to collecting a sample, wear appropriate gloves, and must use sanitary utensils and storage devices when collecting samples.

-- (iii) Samples must be placed in a sanitary plastic or glass container and stored in a location that prevents the propagation of pathogens and other contaminants, such as a secure, lowlight, cool and dry location. - (iv) The licensee must maintain the CBD products from which the sample was deducted in a secure, low-light, cool, and dry location to prevent the products from becoming contaminated or degraded prior to the CBD products being added or incorporated into cannabis products after successful passage of testing requirements. - (v) Each quality assurance sample must be clearly marked "quality assurance sample" and be labeled with the following information: - (A) The unique identifier for the product generated by the state traceability system; - (B) The name of the certified lab receiving the sample; - (C) The license number and business or trade name of the licensee sending the sample; - (D) The date the sample was collected; and - (E) The weight of the sample.
+(iii) Samples must be placed in a sanitary plastic or glass container and stored in a location that prevents the propagation of pathogens and other contaminants, such as a secure, low-light, cool and dry location.

+(iv) The licensee must maintain the CBD products from which the sample was deducted in a secure, low-light, cool, and dry location to prevent the products from becoming contaminated or degraded prior to the CBD products being added or incorporated into marijuana products after successful passage of testing requirements.

+(v) Each quality assurance sample must be clearly marked "quality assurance sample" and be labeled with the following information:

+(A) The unique identifier for the product generated by the state traceability system;

+(B) The name of the certified lab receiving the sample;

+(C) The license number and business or trade name of the licensee sending the sample;

+(D) The date the sample was collected; and

+(E) The weight of the sample.

-- (vi) Certified labs may retrieve samples from a cannabis licensee's licensed premises and transport the sample(s) directly to the lab.
-Certified labs may also return any unused portion of the sample(s). - (b) Required fields of testing. - (i) Cannabinoid concentration analysis.
-Cannabinoid concentration analysis is required to confirm the product is not cannabis or a cannabis product, as defined in chapter 69.50 RCW, contains detectable levels of CBD, and to determine the levels of THC, THC-A, CBD, and CBD-A in the product.
-Synthetic cannabinoids as defined in RCW 69.50.204 are prohibited under RCW 69.50.401 and any test result that suggests the presence of a synthetic cannabinoid must be immediately reported to the WSICB. - (A) Cannabis licensees must use certified labs to test and report cannabinoid concentrations as required under WAC 314-55-102. - (B) The following cannabinoid concentration analysis results fail quality assurance testing for the purposes of this section and the sample and corresponding product from which the sample was deducted must be disposed of consistent with this section and WAC 314-55-097:
+(vi) Certified labs may retrieve samples from a marijuana licensee's licensed premises and transport the sample(s) directly to the lab.
+Certified labs may also return any unused portion of the sample(s).

+(b) Required fields of testing.

+(i) Potency testing.
+Potency testing is required to confirm the product is less than 0.3 percent THC, contains detectable levels of CBD, and to determine the levels of THC, THC-A, CBD, and CBD-A in the product.
+Synthetic cannabinoids as defined in RCW 69.50.204 are prohibited under RCW 69.50.401 and any test result that suggests the presence of a synthetic cannabinoid must be immediately reported to the WSLCB.

+(A) Certified labs must test and report the following cannabinoids to the WSLCB in the state traceability system when testing for potency: